codaveto/gherkin_unit_test/README.md

 From top to bottom, each class may contain a number of the class below it (one to many).
 A test may contain multiple features which in turn may contain multiple scenarios.
 Scenarios can then (optionally) run different examples in which they perform a series of steps.

 <aside>
 💡 *In this guide we will instantiate most classes on the fly and describe them with a `description` parameter.
 This feels more natural and intuitive when creating tests.
 However, you may also choose to inherit the classes and override values as you see fit.
 This may allow for more structure and will give you a little more flexibility as to adding your own classes / values inside the implementations, because working from the constructor will not allow any access to values inside the class.
-That being said most of the time you won’t need to add your own classes because this framework provides you with enough flexibility through `setUp` / `tearDown` methods and the passing of results through steps (more on that later).*
+That being said most of the time you won’t need to add your own classes because this framework provides you with enough flexibility through `setUp` / `tearDown` methods and the saving of values throughout different steps (more on that later).*

 </aside>